-Significant assumptions about the future and other sources of estimation uncertainty that management has made at the statement of financial position date, that could result in a material adjustment to the carrying amounts of assets and liabilities, in the event that actual results differ from assumptions made, relate to, but are not limited to, the following:
+Significant assumptions about the future and other sources of estimation uncertainty, which management has made at the consolidated statement of financial position date, that could result in a material adjustment to the carrying amounts of assets and liabilities, in the event that actual results differ from assumptions made, relate to, but are not limited to, the following:

-Economic recoverability and probability of future economic benefits of exploration, evaluation and development costs
+Economic recoverability and probability of future economic benefits of exploration and evaluation costs

-Management has determined that exploratory drilling, evaluation, development and related costs incurred which were capitalized have future economic benefits and are economically recoverable.
-Management uses several criteria in its assessments of economic recoverability and probability of future economic benefit including geologic and metallurgic information, scoping studies, accessible facilities, existing permits and life of mine plans.
+Management has determined that exploratory drilling, evaluation and related costs incurred that were capitalized have future economic benefits, and are economically recoverable.
+Management uses several criteria in its assessments of economic recoverability and probability of future economic benefit including geologic and metallurgic information, scoping studies, accessible facilities and existing permits.